DimaKosiczenko/homepage/README.md

 # Homepage
-It is only study porpouse website.
+It is just study porpose website.
 Based on résumé fw.

 ## Read more about
 - [GRZEGORZ BRZĘCZYSZCZYKIEWICZ](https://dimakosiczenko.github.io/homepage/)